-AMA List means the document entitled List of Medical Services and Fees issued by the Australian Medical Association and dated 1 November 2017 and any subsequent amendments to this List published by the AMA in the period 1 November 2017 - 31 October 2018
+AMA List means the document entitled List of Medical Services and Fees issued by the Australian Medical Association and dated 1 November 2018 and any subsequent amendments to this List published by the AMA in the period 1 November 2018 - 31 October 2019.

-Assistant at Operation means a Medical Practitioner, but only where an assistant's fee is allowed for in the Commonwealth Medical Benefits Schedule, or where indicated in the Authority's Order.
-An assistant fee may only be applicable for surgical procedures EA010 to MY115
+Assistant at Operation means a Medical Practitioner, but only where an assistant's fee is allowed for in the Commonwealth Medical Benefits Schedule (MBS), or where indicated in the Authority's Order.
+An assistant fee may only be applicable for surgical procedures EA015 - MY330 and MZ731 to MZ871.

-In accordance with NSW Health policy (Doc No: PD2016_059), assistant fees cannot be charged for the Authority's workers compensation cases performed in a public hospital when the assistant is a Registrar.
+In accordance with NSW Health policy directive Employment Arrangements for Medical Officers in the NSW Public Health Service (Doc No: PD2016_059), assistant fees cannot be charged for workers compensation cases performed in a public hospital when the assistant is a Registrar.
 If the Registrar is on rotation to an approved private hospital, the relevant assistant fee may be charged.
 Payment of these fees is to be directed into a hospital or departmental trust fund account and the invoice should include details of this account.
 The Authority reserves the right to conduct an audit of assistant fee payments to ensure their proper distribution into the named trust fund.

 Case conference means a face-to-face meeting, video conference or teleconference with any or all of the following parties - worker, employer, workplace rehabilitation provider, insurer or other treatment practitioner/s delivering services to the worker.
-Discussion must seek to clarify the worker's capacity for work, barriers to return to work and strategies to overcome these barriers via an open forum to ensure parties are aligned with respect to expectations and direction of the worker's recovery at work or return to suitable employment.
+Discussion must seek to clarify the worker's capacity for work, barriers to return to work and strategies to overcome these barriers via an open forum to ensure parties are aligned with respect to expectations and direction of the worker's recovery at work/return to suitable employment.
 If the discussion is with the worker, it must involve a third party to be considered a Case conference.
 Discussions between the worker's nominated treating doctor and other treating practitioners (e.g. allied health practitioners, medical specialists/surgeons) relating to treatment are considered a normal interaction between referring doctor and practitioner.
 This is not to be charged as a Case conference.